MarcoWorms/asciiD/README.md

 - Basic x/y grid, you can assign non-integer values to gameobject X and Y, but the display will always floor the values (only for display, the gameobject values will be intact)
 - Prints text
 - Loads sprites (and sheets) from .txt files (see the spritesheet.txt example on how to format them)
+- DeltaTime on update
+- Print text
+- Sprite loader, it will load a .txt file and add to the GameObject.sprite[0]
+- Spritesheet loader, same as the sprite loader but will add each frame to an index of Gameobject.sprite[]
+- Play/Stop animation from spritesheet with a framerate handler (BETA)

 ------------------